Borovnica32/CISCO-omrezje/README.md

-Each device also has a fallback local account in case the RADIUS server becomes unavailable.
+Each device also has a fallback local account in case the RADIUS server becomes unavailable, if this happenes the user has to have physical access to the devices and has to connect using a console cable.